 The conversation went completely different from what I expected.
 How did it all end?
 I got what I asked for and we still remain a very good relationship.
 Even though nothing happened the way I prepared for, I was very well prepared.
 In my mental rehearsal, I “trained” my self-image to respond to unexpected situations.

 It never went the way I expected it to go, but as I was always emotionally prepared, I was relaxed and calm and got what I wanted.
-I am still at a point were I have to prepare for such situations specifically, but I hope that if I keep up the practice, my subconscious mind will accept my self-image.
-It will take some time as the practice is very time consuming, but I find it worth the effort so far.
+I am still at a point where I have to prepare for such situations specifically, but I hope that if I keep up the practice, my subconscious mind will accept my self-image.
+It will take some time as the practice is very time-consuming, but I find it worth the effort so far.

 All the best.